 For any role, a candidate with a great amount of experience will usually beat out a candidate who is still earning their stripes.
 For the role of hiring manager, experience is the difference between making good hires and making hires that look good…for now.

 While the economy has improved since the Great Recession, there are still a whole lot of people out there who are still desperate to get back on their feet and who will do anything to get this done.
-According to a survey from Career Builder 58% of hiring managers have caught candidates in a lie, and these lies are most commonly: Embellished skill set (57%), Embellished responsibilities (55%), and Dates of employment (42%).
-Here are some of the more entertaining lies that surveyed hiring managers have encountered from candidates:
+According to an article from Inc, 85% of candidates in a lie on their resume.
+Here are some of the most entertaining lies that hiring managers encountered from a Career Builder survey:

 - Applicant claimed to be the assistant to the prime minister of a foreign country that doesn’t have a prime minister.